Skip to content

 • Already discussed with your UW academic adviser your planned academic training opportunity, and provide them in advance with the necessary information to help with your Academic Training application to ISS.
 The following additional information is provided for your review.

-The academic adviser will complete the adviser section of the online application.
+The academic advisor will complete the advisor section of the online application.
 By doing so, they are recommending your academic training approval.
 They must provide the following information:

 • The goals and objectives of the specific academic training program